4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

 ###Part 2: Artwork ###
   1. Open the Adobe Illustrator file of the artwork and hide all layers except the artwork (no holes, panel outline, milling, etc)
+  2. Verify there is no silkscreen extending over holes.
+This can cause PCB Cart to delay our order.
+They've told us that silk screen inside the hole can cause the hole to be smaller, unless they manually trim the silk away.
      * Save it ("Export for Screens...") as a PNG at 2000ppi, with no Anti-aliasing.
 This gives us 0.5mil resolution.
      * Create a new folder directly inside the project folder called `artwork sources` and put the Illustrator files and PNG exports in there.
      * Create another new folder directly inside the project folder called `artwork.pretty` (we'll use it in the next step).